harplife/zettelkasten/engineering/Brain Computer Interface.md

 - Ambient light and physiological rhythms can introduce noise

 > [!warning] The biggest limitation with fNIR
 > Although fNIR is known to provide better spatial resolution than EEG, it is much slower due to **hemodynamic delay**.
-The useful signal typically peaks several seconds after neurons become active.
+The useful signal typically peaks 2~6 seconds after neurons become active.
 This makes it poorly suited for fast tasks such as controlling a robotic arm or typing at high speed.

 ## Subsystems